oreqizer/reactizer/docs/styleguide/styled.md

 ### Nesting

-The **only** valid use case for nesting is when having to style a dynamically injected component class:
+Usually the only valid use case for nesting is when having to style a dynamically injected component class:

 ```js
 // @flow strict